 How a Forgotten Trading Street Became One of Bangkok’s Coolest Neighbourhoods

 For over a century, Song Wat Road quietly existed as one of Bangkok’s most anonymous streets.
 Running parallel to the famous Yaowarat Road in Chinatown, this 1.2-kilometre stretch was lined with neglected shophouses, empty warehouses, and small local businesses that few visitors ever noticed.
+Then the street artists arrived, the coffee roasters followed, and Time Out magazine named it the 39th coolest neighbourhood in the world.

 The Anonymous Years

 The old shophouses that once housed Bangkok’s most important trading companies sat largely abandoned or severely neglected.
-We could find spice warehouses, hardware stores, and small homeware shops that catered exclusively to locals, but these businesses operated in virtual anonymity.
+You could find spice warehouses, hardware stores, and small homeware shops that catered exclusively to locals, but these businesses operated in virtual anonymity.
 The street’s decline began in the 1950s when Bangkok’s new container port opened, making Song Wat’s piers and warehouses obsolete.

 The Trading Heritage